zhimin-z/EvalEng/support_degree/stage 6/bigcode-evaluation-harness.md

-# bigcode-evaluation-harness - Stage 6 (SHIP) Evaluation
+# bigcode-evaluation-harness - Stage 6 (RELEASE) Evaluation

 ## Summary
 The bigcode-evaluation-harness is a framework for evaluating code generation models that provides basic artifact management through JSON file generation/storage and has minimal built-in versioning or distribution capabilities.
 It focuses on code generation and execution with manual artifact handling, requiring users to implement most communication and distribution features themselves.